An Overarching Explanation for Trump?

 Unfortunately, gerrymandering has returned with a vengeance at President Trump’s instigation.
 Texas responded to his urging with a gerrymander that could shift five currently Democratic congressional seats to Republicans.
 California countered with a proposal to override its independent commission and shift five seats from Republicans to Democrats.
 To their credit, some red and blue states refused to participate in this gerrymandering frenzy; other states joined or are considering joining in on one side or the other.
 To its discredit, Virginia is one of the latter.

-The Democratic-controlled Virginia General Assembly recently enacted a proposal, signed and actively supported by Governor Spangenberger, to amend the state’s constitution to reverse its independent redistricting process for 2026 and the following two election cycles.
+The Democratic-controlled Virginia General Assembly recently enacted a proposal, actively supported by Governor Spanberger, to amend the state’s constitution to reverse its independent redistricting process for 2026 and the following two election cycles.
 If approved by Virginia voters in an April 21 special election, the amendment would return control over redistricting to the legislature and give it free rein to once more gerrymander congressional districts.

 The General Assembly has already developed a radically gerrymandered map designed to change the state’s congressional delegation from 6-5 to 10-1 in favor of Democrats.
 In the process, it would shift almost half the state’s voters to new districts and effectively disenfranchise hundreds of thousands of Virginians with respect to their congressional vote.[2]For background, see here, here, here, and here.